ChandanaPrabhakar/Java-Programming-Exercises/README.md

 For each exercise:
 - Read the `README.md` file in the exercise directory for a description of the task.
-- Use the provided template Java file to implement your solution.
-- Run the included tests to check your solution's correctness.

-## Contribution Guidelines

-Interested in contributing?
-Great!
-We welcome contributions from anyone.
-Please follow these guidelines:
-1. Fork the repository and create your branch from `master`.
-2. Add comprehensive tests for new features.
-3. Ensure your code adheres to the existing style to maintain the project's consistency.
-4. Update the documentation accordingly.
-5. Submit a pull request.

 ## License